Placement Years 2026/27: The Complete Guide

 Do placement students get paid?

-Yes — all placement students must be paid at least the National Minimum Wage for their age.
-In practice most structured placements pay significantly more: £18,000–£28,000/year is typical, with technology and finance placements often paying £25,000–£35,000+.
+Yes.
+All placement students must be paid at least the National Minimum Wage for their age.
+In practice, most structured placements pay significantly more: £18,000 to £28,000 per year is typical, with technology and finance placements often paying £25,000 to £35,000 and above.
 You also continue to receive a reduced maintenance loan from Student Finance England during your placement year.

 How does a placement affect my degree classification?

 This varies by university and course.
-At most institutions the placement year is assessed but does not count towards your final degree classification — it typically results in a pass/fail or merit/distinction grade recorded on your transcript.
+At most institutions the placement year is assessed but does not count towards your final degree classification: it typically results in a pass/fail or merit/distinction grade recorded on your transcript.
 Some universities do weight the placement year grade.
-Check your specific course regulations; your placement office will confirm exactly how it's assessed.
+Check your specific course regulations: your placement office will confirm exactly how it is assessed.

 Is a placement year actually worth it?

-- Types of placement & which suits you
+- Types of placement and which suits you

 - Finding and securing a placement

-- Pay, finances & student loan during placement
+- Pay, finances and student loan during placement

 - How a placement year affects your degree